digital-h-gmbh/devtools/README.md

 npm install --save-dev prettier eslint @digital-h/eslint-config @digital-h/prettier-config
 ```

+If you are prompted to install additional ESLint imports after the install process, do so.

 Then set up or make the necessary changes in the following two files:

 ESLint configuration file, e.g. 📄 .eslintrc.js: